Chapter III · revised 28 April 2026

 Profit Distribution: Three Methods Compared

-Pro-Rata by Ownership
+Pro Rata by Ownership

-Example: $200,000 net profit, 60/40 split.
+Example$200,000 net profit, 60/40 split.
 Member A receives $120,000; Member B receives $80,000.

-Example: $200,000 net profit, 3 members.
+Example$200,000 net profit, 3 members.
 Each receives $66,667 regardless of ownership percentage.

-Custom Allocation
+Special Allocation

-Example: Member A owns 40% but manages the business, receiving 55% of profits.
-Member B owns 60% (passive investor), receiving 45% of profits.
+ExampleMember A owns 40% but manages, receiving 55% of profits.
+Member B owns 60% (passive), receiving 45%.

 Deadlock Resolution: The Clause You Hope to Never Use

-1
+1. 1

 Cooling-Off Period (30 Days)

 Members table the decision for 30 days and revisit.
 Simple and gives tempers time to cool.
-Works for operational disagreements but not for fundamental strategy disputes.
+Works for operational disagreements but not fundamental strategy disputes.

-2
+2. 2

 Mediation

-3
+3. 3

 Binding Arbitration

 An arbitrator issues a binding decision.
-Faster than court (3 to 6 months versus 18 to 24 months for trial) and confidential.
+Faster than court (3 to 6 months versus 18 to 24 for trial) and confidential.
 Cost: $15,000 to $50,000 depending on complexity.
 The decision is final with very limited appeal rights.

-4
+4. 4

 Shotgun Buy-Sell (Texas Shootout)

-Buyout Provisions: Valuation Methods and Payment Terms
+Buyout Valuation and Payment Terms

 Independent Appraisal